 - Cut each acorn squash in half and scoop out the innards.
 Place them on a baking sheet (face up) and sprinkle with salt & pepper.
 Place a small piece of butter in each half.
 Roast for 30 minutes.

-- Meanwhile, take the sausages out of their casings, and crumble them into a pan on medium-high heat.
-Brown for 5-7 minutes and break each piece down further with a spoon as they're cooking.
+- Meanwhile, brown the sausage meat in a skillet over medium-high heat for 5-7 minutes and break it up with a spoon as it's cooking.

 - Add the onion to the pan and cook for five minutes, stirring occasionally.